 Voting Process

 All eligible FSAs will be sent a notice of the upcoming election at least 30 days before voting opens.
 The SOA will use the same process as Board elections today.
-Eligible FSAs will receive an electronic ballot via email from an independent vendor, and they will be asked to vote for or against the Bylaw changes.
-Two-thirds of voters must vote for the Bylaw change, or at least 10% of eligible Fellows, whichever is greater.
+Eligible FSAs will receive an electronic ballot via email from an independent vendor, and they will be asked to vote for or against the Bylaws changes.
+Two-thirds of voters must vote for the Bylaws change, or at least 10% of eligible Fellows, whichever is greater.
 Voting is confidential and anonymous, and votes are counted by an independent vendor.

 Results